2002 Food City 500

 The 2002 Food City 500 was the sixth stock car race of the 2002 NASCAR Winston Cup Series.
-It was held on March 24, 2002 at the Bristol Motor Speedway in Bristol, Tennessee.
-The 500-lap race was won by Kurt Busch of the Roush Racing team; Jimmy Spencer finished second and Ricky Rudd came in third.
+It was held on March 24, 2002, at the Bristol Motor Speedway in Bristol, Tennessee.
+The 500-lap race was won by Kurt Busch of the Roush Racing team; Jimmy Spencer finished second and Ricky Rudd coming in third.

 Report

 Background

 Bristol Motor Speedway is one of five short tracks to hold NASCAR races; the others are Richmond International Raceway, Dover International Speedway, Martinsville Speedway, and Phoenix International Raceway.
 Its standard track at Bristol Motor Speedway is a four-turn short track oval that is 0.533 mi long.
 The track's turns are banked from twenty-four to thirty degrees, while the front stretch (the location of the finish line) is banked from six to ten degrees.
 The back stretch also has banking from six to ten degrees.

 Before the race, Sterling Marlin led the Drivers' Championship with 825 points, with Ryan Newman in second place on 726 points.
 Matt Kenseth and Rusty Wallace were third and fourth with 682 and 677 points respectively, with Jimmie Johnson in fifth on 667 points.
 Jeff Gordon, Jeff Burton, Ward Burton, Mark Martin and Dale Earnhardt Jr. rounded out the top ten.
 In the Manufacturers' Championship, Dodge was leading with 36 points, five ahead of their rivals Ford in second position.
 Pontiac, with 23 points, was three points in front of Chevrolet in the battle for third place.
 Elliott Sadler was the race's defending champion.

 In preparation for the race, NASCAR held several test sessions on March 12–13, 2002 at the track for teams to prepare for the event.
 The first day's testing session was due to begin at 9 a.m.
 EST, and conclude at 5:00 p.m.
 EST but rain forced the session to be postponed to March 13.
 Rain continued on the second day, which forced most teams to leave without completing any testing, but drivers such as Mike Skinner were able to get limited running in their cars.
 NASCAR implemented a new pit-road procedure for the race during caution periods where drivers where required to enter pit road in turn two and exit at turn one.
 Drivers who violated this rule could have potentially received a stop-and-go penalty or rejoin at the rear of the nearest longest line.
 Beginning at the race, teams applying for provisionals after qualifying would not be charged if the entry field for a NASCAR sanctioned event was less or equal than the number of starting entries provided by the official entry blank.